flowersmichael/elections/README.md

 ## Questions to Answer

-How much does each additional dollar spent by campaigns relative to other campaigns impact the candidate's win probability?
+For competitive campaigns, how much does each additional dollar spent by campaigns relative to other campaigns impact the candidate's win probability?

-What is the optimal asset allocation of campaign dollars in terms of spending categories?

 Does this asset allocation prescription vary by subgroups of U.S. states with similar demographic profiles?

-Given a baseline expectation of candidate performance, how well can we predict candidate performance using our independent variables?

 ## Team Communication